Why Solid Queue?

 Benefits of job data in Postgres over Redis

-• We can use a tool we’re familiar with already: bin/rails dbconsole (which is psql) to connect and view the persisted data, as opposed to using the Redis CLI
+• We can use a tool we’re familiar with: bin/rails dbconsole (which is psql) to connect and view job data, as opposed to the Redis CLI

 • We can use SQL to query the job data tables